Nouvelle-Lune/git-commit-genie/src/agentRules/baseRules.md

         - Header: <type>[optional scope][!]: <description>
         - Header must be imperative, concise, and <= 72 characters; no trailing period.
         - For breaking changes: either use "!" in the header OR include a footer "BREAKING CHANGE: <details>".
 If you use "!", the footer is optional.
-        - Language policy: If a "target-language" is provided, write narrative text (description, body content, footer values) in that language.
-DO NOT translate the Conventional Commit <type> token; it must be one of: feat, fix, docs, style, refactor, perf, test, build, ci, chore.
-Do not translate footer tokens such as BREAKING CHANGE or Refs.
+        - Language policy (STRICT): If a "target-language" is provided, you MUST write all narrative text (description, body bullet contents, and footer values) entirely in that language.
+Do NOT mix languages.
+Preserve the Conventional Commit <type> token in English (must be one of: feat, fix, docs, style, refactor, perf, test, build, ci, chore).
+Do NOT translate footer tokens such as BREAKING CHANGE or Refs.
+If any narrative text is not in the target language, translate it while preserving meaning; keep code identifiers, file names, and proper nouns as-is when appropriate.
         - Body (when multiple files changed or when clarification helps):
             - Start body after exactly one blank line.
             - Prefer 1–3 concise bullet points (e.g., "- <scope|file>: <change>").